 Has the turquoise received any treatment?

 No detectable treatment.
 Statement based on lapidary observation; the piece does not include formal gemological certification.
-The matrix distribution and bluish-green color are consistent with untreated Tibetan turquoise.
+The matrix distribution and greenish-blue color are consistent with untreated Tibetan turquoise.

 Not necessarily.
-The valuation depends on the context and tradition: sky-blue turquoise without matrix is highly valued in Western fine jewelry; turquoise with pronounced matrix is the most representative of Tibetan and Navajo traditions.
-Here the matrix is an identifying characteristic of the piece, not a defect.
+Sky blue turquoise without matrix is highly prized in Western fine jewelry; turquoise with a pronounced matrix is most representative of Tibetan and Navajo traditions.
+Here, the matrix is an identifying characteristic of the piece, not a defect.

 Is this piece unique?

-Consult our complete guide on jewelry care.
+Please refer to our complete guide on jewelry care.
 Turquoise is sensitive to cleaning products, perfumes, chlorinated water, and salt.
 Store in a soft case, separate from other pieces.
-Avoid prolonged exposure to direct sunlight to preserve the color.
+Avoid prolonged exposure to direct sunlight to preserve its color.

-See also: all handmade rings · silver jewelry.
+See also: all artisan rings · silver jewelry.